-The main external examiner for your course is David Orr and he works at University of Central Lancashire.
+The main external examiner for your course is to be confirmed.
+Details of your external examiner will be given to you once they are confirmed.
 Sometimes, your modules may have a different external examiner and your module leader can provide details on request.